Amy Klobuchar May Not Be The Candidate You Want — But She Could Just Be The One You Need

 Passing a lot of bills isn’t the “most sexy thing out there,” says Reynolds.
 But it does matter.

-As the rally at The Silver Spur came to a close, Magdanz and Myers are enraptured as the senator illustrates her final points.
+As the rally at The Silver Spur comes to a close, Magdanz and Myers are enraptured as the senator illustrates her final points.
 She’s set her beer down by this point, and is talking passionately and waving her hands like a conductor.

 Small town by small town, Klobuchar is weaving together a patchwork of supporters in red counties with her no-nonsense thread.
 Sure, she’s not exactly dreamy like President Obama was, and she doesn’t shout like Sanders or have insanely detailed plans like Warren.
 But she's honest, she’s sincere, and she can even get her ex-boyfriends to donate to her cause.